Skip to main content

 Not every tool fits every scenario.
 Here is how to match the right tool to the right training need:

-- New hire onboarding: Knowlify for process and policy content, Synthesia for welcome messages from leadership.
-Many organizations use both — see our guide on AI onboarding videos at scale.
+• New hire onboarding: Knowlify for process and policy content; for leadership welcome messages, Knowlify (which now includes native AI avatars) or Synthesia.
+Many organizations consolidate on Knowlify so animated training and avatar-led leadership comms come from the same workflow — see our guide on AI onboarding videos at scale.

-- Leadership messages: Synthesia.
-A consistent AI avatar delivering executive communications scales better than scheduling filming sessions.
+• Leadership messages: Knowlify or Synthesia.
+A consistent AI avatar delivering executive communications scales better than scheduling filming sessions; pick Knowlify if you also want animated explainers from the same platform, or Synthesia for an avatar-only specialist.

 A study from Brandon Hall Group found that organizations using video in their training programs saw a 75% improvement in knowledge retention compared to text-only delivery.
 The format matters — but so does the speed at which you can produce and update it.